soulomoon/learngit/readme.txt

 GIT IS FREE SOFTWARE.
 Git has a mutable index called stage.
 Git tracks changes.
-Creating a new branch is quick and simple
+Creating a new branch is quick. add merge branch stradegy